-One of the important objectives of a content marketing strategy is to effectively engage with customers and key influencers.
+One of the important objectives of a content marketing strategy is to effectively engage with customers and key influencers, both online and offline.
 To accomplish this, you must provide these audiences with a continuous stream of information that is uniquely relevant to them — information that solves a problem, answers a question or addresses a top-of-mind concern.

 Successful content goes beyond surface conversations and delves deep into issues that our audiences face.
 So, how can we be confident that the content we are creating is meaningful?

-It all starts with understanding the people we are talking to.
+It all starts with understanding your audience you’re targeting.

-Today, many companies in the B2B sector are developing detailed customer personas in an effort to know their audiences better and engage with them more effectively.
+Today, many companies in the B2B sector are developing detailed customer personas in an effort to identify customer needs and wants to better and engage with them more effectively.

 A customer persona — sometimes referred to as a buyer persona — is a semi-fictional representation of your ideal customer based on market research and data.
-Personas include, but are not limited to, customer demographics, behavior patterns, motivations and goals.
+Customer and buyer personas include, but are not limited to, customer demographics, behavior patterns, motivations and goals.

 If you’re like most companies, you likely have more than one customer or buyer type to define.
 In the building products sector, for example, your buyers could include architects, builders, specifiers and contractors — all of whom tend to have different motivations and goals.